top of page

 W

-2 miles N of Allegan on 30th St & 118th Ave W of Current Town Hall
+Located 2 miles N of Allegan on 30th St & 118th Ave.
+W of Current Town Hall

+*Picture.
 Near Township Hall.
 Allegan book p.
 43. Photo on page 43.
-In 1962 there were 63 students enrolled.
-History of Allegan County.
-Pic
+In 1962, 63 students were enrolled.
+History of Allegan County

 Allegan